“For God so loved the world.”

 This is, to me, an absolutely astonishing sentence; nearly impossible for me to wrap my head around.

 I grew up not loving the world, but fearing, rejecting, separating from, needing cleansed from, even hating the world.
-Non-Christians, Catholics, the poor, “townies”, communists, immigrants, the Chinese, Arabs, homosexuals, military personel, casinos, slums, cities, governments, culture, rock and roll… I could go on, were all on the list of unlove.
+Non-Christians, Catholics, the poor, “townies”, communists, immigrants, the Chinese, Arabs, homosexuals, military personel, casinos, slums, cities, governments, culture, rock and roll… I could go on.

 And so for God to love the world, is incomprehensible!
-People?
-Sure.
-Individuals?
-You bet.
-But the world: in all its diversity, pluriformity of cultures, ways of expressing itself, hungers, desires, passions, loves and beauty?
+The world: in all its diversity, pluriformity of cultures, ways of expressing itself, hungers, desires, passions, loves and beauty.
 That God loves the world is truly the kind of thing that can transform the Church today.